unraid/docs/docs/unraid-os/manual/storage-management.md

-  - There is only minimal involvement from Linux kernel developers on maintaining the ReiserFS drivers on new Linux kernel versions so the chance of a new kernel causing problems with ReiserFS is higher than for other Linux fine system types.
+  - There is only minimal involvement from Linux kernel developers on maintaining the ReiserFS drivers on new Linux kernel versions so the chance of a new kernel causing problems with ReiserFS is higher than for other Linux file system types.
   - **It has a hard limit of 16TB on a ReiserFS file system and commercial grade hard drives have now reached this limit.**
   - Write performance can degrade significantly as the file system